 Expressing love, requiring effort and skill, and demonstrating feminine mastery, cakes communicate potent symbolic meaning.
 A challenge for many a housewife to execute, cake mixes provide a prime example of an early convenience food product.
 First introduced in 1931, mixes simplified the cake baking process and promised a successful result, no matter the baker’s experience.
 As this advertisement demonstrates, a woman’s baking ability was also read as subtext for her ability to please her man and fulfill her feminine duties, inside the kitchen and out.

 Food marketers also emphasized how convenience products made even complicated cooking, such as baking a cake, quick and easy.
 The white and chocolate fudge Pillsbury cake mixes featured in this advertisement required the cook to simply add milk to the mix.
 This approach did not thrill housewives, however, as cake mixes effectively engineered out the culinary labor that women felt was their moral, social, and emotional responsibility.
-Referred to as the “egg theory,” General Mills consumer analyst, Ernest Dichter, posited that allowing women to add eggs to the mix would ensure that they felt they had more fully fulfilled their cooking responsibilities.
+Psychologist and marketing expert, Ernest Dichter, posited the “egg theory”—that allowing women to add eggs to the mix would ensure that they felt they had more fully fulfilled their cooking responsibilities.

 Whether adding eggs satisfied housewives or fresh eggs were simply superior to the dried eggs found in complete mixes, this change thoroughly popularized cake mixes.
 By 1953, shoppers spent more than $150 million a year on these powdered products.
 A Pillsbury executive recalls the phenomenon saying,